mathLab/PINA/README.md

 Do you want to learn more about it?
 Look at our [Tutorials](https://github.com/mathLab/PINA/tree/master/tutorials#pina-tutorials).

 ### Solve Data Driven Problems
-Data driven modelling aims to learn a function that given some input data gives an output (e.g. regression, classification, ...).
+Data-driven modelling aims to learn a function that given some input data gives an output (e.g. regression, classification, ...).
 In PINA you can easily do this by:
 ```python
 import torch
 from pina import Trainer